Harrison and Winthrop host Presbyterian

 BOTTOM LINE: Winthrop takes on Presbyterian after Kasen Harrison scored 21 points in Winthrop’s 88-66 loss to the High Point Panthers.

-The Blue Hose have gone 7-4 in home games.
-Presbyterian is seventh in the Big South scoring 74.9 points while shooting 47.1% from the field.
+The Blue Hose have gone 7-4 at home.
+Presbyterian ranks seventh in the Big South with 35.0 points per game in the paint led by Jonah Pierce averaging 9.5.

-The Eagles are 8-5 in Big South play.
-Winthrop ranks third in the Big South with 10.1 offensive rebounds per game led by Kelton Talford averaging 3.3.
+The Eagles are 8-5 against Big South opponents.
+Winthrop ranks seventh in the Big South shooting 31.8% from 3-point range.

-Presbyterian’s average of 7.3 made 3-pointers per game is 1.0 fewer made shot on average than the 8.3 per game Winthrop gives up.
-Winthrop scores 13.4 more points per game (84.5) than Presbyterian gives up (71.1).
+Presbyterian scores 74.9 points per game, 3.6 fewer points than the 78.5 Winthrop allows.
+Winthrop has shot at a 46.9% rate from the field this season, 1.5 percentage points above the 45.4% shooting opponents of Presbyterian have averaged.

-TOP PERFORMERS: Kory Mincy is averaging 14.9 points, 3.9 assists and 1.7 steals for the Blue Hose.
-Kobe Stewart is averaging 15.2 points and 3.4 assists over the last 10 games.
+TOP PERFORMERS: Kory Mincy is scoring 14.9 points per game and averaging 2.8 rebounds for the Blue Hose.
+Kobe Stewart is averaging 15.2 points and 4.6 rebounds over the last 10 games.

-Paul Jones III averages 1.8 made 3-pointers per game for the Eagles, scoring 8.1 points while shooting 32.3% from beyond the arc.
-Talford is shooting 73.3% and averaging 16.8 points over the last 10 games.
+Kelton Talford is scoring 16.1 points per game with 7.7 rebounds and 1.0 assist for the Eagles.
+Nick Johnson is averaging 14.6 points and 3.9 rebounds while shooting 41.0% over the past 10 games.

 LAST 10 GAMES: Blue Hose: 3-7, averaging 72.1 points, 28.5 rebounds, 12.6 assists, 7.2 steals and 3.4 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 75.6 points per game.